-Hollywood is still having troubles pulling out of the "Relationship Movie" groove.
-They seem fascinated with the countless possibilities in human relationships.
-How would I handle it if my wife grew hair all over her body?
+Hollywood is still having troubles pulling out of the Relationship Movie groove.
+They seem fascinated with the countless possibilities that can develop in human relationships.
+I mean, consider the dilemma, how would I handle it if my wife grew hair all over her body?
 This, and other countless human relationship dramas, have spawned the constant sentimental slop dished up night after night on our TV screens.
-Often we would be better off watching a Teenie Bopper movie produced to satisfy the under twenty theater goer.

 There was one fear he played with which was very subtle indeed.
-It was the fear that life was without meaning.
-His idea was based on a quote from Tolstoy.
+It was the fear that life is without meaning.
+His idea is based on a quote from Tolstoy.
 "The only absolute knowledge attainable by man is that life is meaningless".
 Woody, the hypochondriac, afraid of sickness, has just discovered that he is not sick.
 For one short moment he experiences happiness before anxiety sets in again.
 For you see, if he was now to live he had to have some purpose to live for.
 What if there was no meaning to life?
 So for the next year our little friend, although he didn't believe in God, tried desperately to convert to Christianity.